4GeeksAcademy/machine-learning-python-template/README.md

 ## Setup

 **Prerequisites**

-Ensure you have Python 3.6+ installed on your system.
+Make sure you have Python 3.11+ installed on your.
 You will also need pip for installing the Python packages.

 **Installation**

 Clone the project repository to your local machine.

 Navigate to the project directory and install the required Python packages: